Techikrish/aws-sa-notes/docs/index.md

 ## Introduction

 Welcome to my collection of study notes for the **AWS Certified Solutions Architect – Associate (SAA-C03) exam**.
-These notes are designed to help you master the skills needed to design secure, resilient, high-performing, cost-optimized, and operationally excellent architectures on AWS, as outlined in the AWS Certified Solutions Architect – Associate Exam Guide.
-They cover essential AWS services, from Amplify to Kinesis Video Streams, tailored for exam success.
+These notes are designed to help you master the skills needed to design secure, resilient, high-performing, cost-optimized architectures on AWS, as outlined in the AWS Certified Solutions Architect – Associate Exam Guide.
+They cover essential AWS services.

 ## Purpose